zubinchopra/portaldocs/portal-sdk/generated/portalfx-extension-resources-vs-non-resources.md

 <a name="developing-extensions-for-azure-resources-vs-non-azure-resources-non-azure-resources-marketplace-integration"></a>
 ### Marketplace integration

-You do not need to have an Azure resource provider to [integrate with the marketplace and the portal's create flows](portalfx-create.md).
+You do not need to have an Azure resource provider to integrate with the marketplace and the portal's create flows, as specified in [top-extensions-create.md](top-extensions-create.md).

 <a name="developing-extensions-for-azure-resources-vs-non-azure-resources-non-azure-resources-browse-service-entry-point"></a>
 ### Browse (Service entry point)